apacheignite/documentation/data-grid/jdbc-driver.md

   "title": "Example"
 }
 [/block]
 Ignite JDBC driver automatically gets only those fields that you actually need from objects stored in cache.
-For example, let's say you have Person class declared like this:
+For example you have `Person` class declared like this:
 [block:code]
 {
   "codes": [